Tulle massacre: Aftermath

 It was not until the civil proceedings, brought in Düsseldorf by Lammerding, against the Communist weekly Die Tat, who had accused him in their 17 July 1965 edition of having been condemned to death in France for the murder of numerous hostages, that German courts established, though without real consequences, that Lammerding did bear responsibility in the massacre at Tulle.
 The legal findings quite clearly dismiss Lammerding's claims: "A group of 120 men, the bulk of them young, were selected, their group was reduced on the intervention of many French citizens of that village to number 99.
 These 99 were killed in a cruel manner, without trial and without having proved their participation in the partisan attack the day before.
 His [Lammerding's] assertion that the best part of the 99 killed were partisans and not hostages is inaccurate. [...]
 Here, the victims were killed in revenge for a partisan attack already committed and to discourage partisan attacks in the future.
 The killing of these civilians can rightly be called the murder of hostages since these killings are even more objectionable than the killing of true hostages."

 A last attempt to bring Lammerding to justice was made following the publication of a book by Jacques Delarue, Trafics et crimes sous l'occupation, in 1968.
-Following that publication, the socialist Deputy-Mayor of Tulle, Montalat, asked on 11 October 1968, that the French government demand that the German government open proceedings in Germany against Lammerding and that it do so urgently as the first volume of a revisionist history of the Das Reich division had just been published (under the pen name of Otto Weidinger) in Germany.
+The socialist Deputy-Mayor of Tulle, Montalat, asked on 11 October 1968, that the French government demand that the German government open proceedings in Germany against Lammerding and that it do so urgently as the first volume of a revisionist history of the Das Reich division had just been published (under the pen name of Otto Weidinger) in Germany.
 Like its predecessors, this request was not followed up.
 In 1971, Lammerding died of cancer at the age of 66.

 In 2008, the French Senate adopted a draft law adapting French criminal law in line with that of the International Criminal Court.

-Among other changes, this adaptation limits the Statute of limitations on War crimes to thirty years (article 462-10).
+Among other changes, this adaptation limits the Statute of limitations on war crimes to 30 years (article 462-10).
 This text has aroused the indignation of the group "Maquis de Corrèze", headed by honorary member Pierre Pranchère, because its adoption amounted essentially to an amnesty for those responsible for the massacres at Tulle, Oradour-sur-Glane and Maillé.